 Iowa businesses know that sometimes bad weather means bad business, especially during unpleasant winters.
 Without proper preparation, companies may have reduced foot traffic and revenue during cold months.
-Not only that but there's a greater risk of injury in parking lots and on pathways that haven't been properly cleared of snow and ice.
+Not only that but there's also a greater risk of injury in parking lots and on pathways that haven't been properly cleared of snow and ice.

-What Was the Winter 2020-2021 Forecast for Iowa?
+What Was the Iowa Winter Weather 2022-2023?

-How to Prepare for The Winter Season 2021-2022 in Iowa?
+How to Prepare for the Winter Season 2023-2024 in Iowa

 With the winter forecast in Iowa bringing temperamental weather and increased ice, businesses should act now and implement their snow removal and ice management plans.
 There are three things you can do to prepare for winter snow in Iowa.
-First and foremost, predictions of increased precipitation indicate a necessary stock up on salt and deicing agents.
+First and foremost, predictions of increased precipitation indicate a necessary stock-up on salt and deicing agents.

 Always store these in cool places to avoid the absorption of moisture.
 Salt shortages aren't uncommon, so it's best to buy in the summer months when there's still stock.
 When using salt, be sure to carefully follow instructions to not harm plants, pets, and children.